 I've recently found myself back writing and conducting funeral services, after a few months' necessary break for health reasons.
+And after some reflection, I'm available once more to legally marry folk.

 In the decade since I began working with the excellent Shetland undertakers Goudies, the funeral services I've led have ranged from fully Christian, with hymns and prayers, to entirely secular, with forays into Buddhism and various tinges of godliness and/or unbelief along the way.